-Course Materials

-Experience Psychology.
-King (4th or 5th ed.).
-Do not purchase the "connect" program.
+Course Materials Experience Psychology.
+King 5th ed

 Class Attendance

 Students who stop attending class or are not able to pass the course due to attendance expectations stated in the syllabus may receive a failing grade, which may impact the receipt of federal aid in subsequent courses.
 Students traveling for College-approved activities will not be penalized academically but will be responsible for missed work.